The Imaging Module is a place to scan and store most images, radiographs, forms, and letters that you would normally store in a paper chart.

 Sign: Open the Signature window to attach a note to the selected image and electronically sign it.
 See Electronic Signatures.

-Scan Radiograph: Select when you are scanning a radiograph.
-The pixel windowing settings set in Imaging Setup will be used as the default.
+Scan Radiograph: Scan a radiograph using a connected flatbed scanner.
+The pixel windowing settings set in Imaging Setup are used as the default.
+Radiograph is automatically selected as the Type.
+Radiograph scans save as a JPEG file.
 Also see Enhancing Radiograph Images.

 Note: Scanning steps may vary from workstation to workstation depending on settings selected in